gmlewis/bible-codes/TheLittleBook.md

 Understand, that my intent is not to be cruel nor unjust to my creation, but my laws of justice are unchanging and unalterable.
 And so the creation groans and cries to me mightily under the weight of the fallen ones sins and the sins of mankind, and the times to purge and cleanse the earth in judgment from evil has come; although the seeds of rebellion will remain but never again will the enemies kingdom rise.
 Although Satan will try his last attack in his little season before he is cast evermore to the fires because he is no king, yet his throne will be unquenchable flames of the hottest purity, and they will have no mercy.
 For what do my eternal laws dictate for the disobedient, so call to remembrance that the wages of sin is death, and so Adam sinned and ended his own life in the wages of sin, which is death.
 Yet the burnt offerings and the sacrifices of old were not enough to fully redeem my prodigal son, and so a perfect sinless man is the only acceptable sacrifice because Adam was perfect and sinless when he sinned.
 So I, even Yahweh the Great I AM, has sent Yeshua HaMashiach as promised as the lamb of God who shed his sinless blood voluntarily to pay the penalty of Moses by shedding his own sinless blood in utter agony that mankind might be redeemed from the curse of the law, even all those who choose to become a new creation in Christ Jesus eternally more because this same Christ Jesus is Yeshua HaMashiach!
-I AM Y ahweh the great eternal God, and I AM that I AM.
+I AM Y ahweh the great eternal God, and I AM that I AM.
-I AM h e who has sent Jesus the Christ, even Yeshua HaMashiach, for the salvation of my creation so hear him and obey his Words as Moses commanded.
+I AM h e who has sent Jesus the Christ, even Yeshua HaMashiach, for the salvation of my creation so hear him and obey his Words as Moses commanded.
-I AM h e who has sent these Words by my messenger and servant that my son Christ Jesus has commissioned and raised for such a purpose at my command because Yeshua HaMashiach always does the will of his Father and we are one in unity and purpose.
+I AM h e who has sent these Words by my messenger and servant that my son Christ Jesus has commissioned and raised for such a purpose at my command because Yeshua HaMashiach always does the will of his Father and we are one in unity and purpose.
-I AM t he Living God who is calling you, O’ Israel, even so that all who are ordained to eternal life may come to the safety of their Chief Shepherd.
+I AM t he Living God who is calling you, O’ Israel, even so that all who are ordained to eternal life may come to the safety of their Chief Shepherd.

 342